 When Good Fences Make Upset Neighbors: Adverse Possession Law In Massachusetts

-Robert Frost once said “good fences make good neighbors.”
-When that fence encroaches over a neighbor’s property line, that neighbor can turn from good to upset very quickly.
+Robert Frost ‘s famous poem The Mending Wall says “good fences make good neighbors.”
+When that fence encroaches over a neighbor’s property line, however, that good neighbor can turn nasty very quickly.

 When boundary or encroachments disputes arise, a little known legal doctrine often comes into play: adverse possession.
 Adverse possession is a common law concept in Massachusetts under which homeowners may lose title to their land by sleeping on their property rights for 20 consecutive years against a neighbor who has taken actions contrary to their property interests.
 Yes, a neighbor can effectively take over ownership of your land if you sleep on your rights.
 Massachusetts adverse possession law reflects a public policy aimed at inducing landowners to actively protect their land.